• Skip to main content

 Tracht Gut Vet Zein Gut is a Yiddish Expression

-Once you understand that Tracht Gut Vet Zein Gut is Yiddish, now you will have an easier time in the translation.
+Once you understand that Tracht Gut Vet Zein Gut is Yiddish, you will have an easier time translating.

-Yiddish is a plus thousand-year-old language that originated with the Ashkenazi Jews in the 9th century.
+Yiddish is a thousand-year-old language that originated with the Ashkenazi Jews in the 9th century.

 Yiddish is based on German and written using Hebrew script.